Connect with others who understand.

 What Does Scoliosis in SMA Look and Feel Like?

-Scoliosis commonly occurs in children with SMA.
-It can develop in SMA type 1, type 2, and type 3.
-Research suggests that children with SMA 2 develop scoliosis most often compared to the other types.
-Spinal deformities can also occur in other forms, known as kyphosis (a backward or hunchback curve of the spine) or lordosis (a forward curve of the spine).
-According to the SMA Foundation, approximately one-third of people with scoliosis in SMA have kyphosis, lordosis, or a pelvic tilt combined with their scoliosis.
+Scoliosis commonly occurs in children with SMA, particularly in SMA types 1, 2, and 3.
+Research suggests that children with SMA type 2 are most likely to develop scoliosis.
+Spinal deformities also include kyphosis (a backward or hunchback curve of the spine) or lordosis (an inward curve), according to the SMA Foundation.
+About 1 in 3 people with scoliosis in SMA also have kyphosis, lordosis, or a pelvic tilt.

-Scoliosis in SMA is also associated with breathing problems and reduced mobility.
-As the spinal cord curves, it changes the shape of the back.
-This change affects how much room the lungs have to expand.
-When the lungs can’t expand enough, respiratory distress (problems breathing that decrease oxygen supply to organs) can occur.
-Mobility is also negatively affected, and scoliosis increases the stiffness of the hip joints.
-The pelvis can also be affected, becoming uneven and rotated to one side (called pelvic obliquity).
-All of these effects together can make scoliosis a painful component of SMA.
+Scoliosis in SMA can lead to breathing problems and reduced mobility.
+As the spine curves, it changes the shape of the back and affects how much room the lungs have to expand.
+When the lungs can’t expand enough, respiratory distress (reduced oxygen supply to organs) can occur.
+Mobility is also affected as scoliosis stiffens the hips and creates pelvic obliquity (an uneven pelvis that rotates to one side).
+Together, these issues make scoliosis a painful and complex complication of SMA.

 What Causes Scoliosis in SMA?

-Scoliosis in SMA is a result of muscle weakness around the spine.
-This muscle weakness is due to the genetics underlying SMA.
-The primary cause of SMA is a mutation or deletion in the SMN1 gene, the gene responsible for producing survival motor neuron (SMN) protein.
-SMN protein plays an essential role in the health of nerves at the base of the brainstem and in the spinal cord.
-When a person doesn’t make enough of this protein, their nerve cells die and their muscles weaken or atrophy (waste away).
+Scoliosis in SMA results from muscle weakness around the spine, caused by a mutation (often a deletion) in the SMN1 gene.
+This gene is responsible for producing survival motor neuron (SMN) protein, which plays a key role in the health of nerves at the base of the brainstem and in the spinal cord.
+Without enough SMN protein, a person’s nerve cells die and their muscles weaken or atrophy (waste away).
 When the weakened muscles can’t support the spine, scoliosis can occur.

 Treating Scoliosis in SMA